Anubhav1406/cubic_cardano_solver/README.md

 This project implements a complete solver for cubic equations using **Cardano’s method**, extended to handle **complex coefficients** and **high-precision arithmetic**.

-Unlike typical implementations that rely on libraries or numerical approximations, this approach reconstructs the solution **from first principles**, including proper handling of complex cube roots and branch selection.
+Unlike typical implementations that rely on libraries or numerical approximations, this approach reconstructs the solution **from first principles**, including proper handling of complex cube roots, branch selection, and numerical refinement.

 ---